 It sounds good.
 After all, bringing a third of yourself to work would be a bummer and a logistical nightmare.
 Probably painful too.

 But as good as it sounds, I wasn’t entirely sure what it meant.
 So I went on a quest recently to see if I could nail down a common definition for the expression.

-Bucket #2: Bringing your “A-Game” with to the job every single day… kind of like something you might hear a football coach say before a big game: “Alright men, leave it all out there on the field today!”
+Definition #2: Bringing your “A-Game” with to the job every single day… kind of like something you might hear a football coach say before a big game: “Alright folks, leave it all out there on the field today!”